Helsinki-NLP/OpusFilter/README.md

 name to either all or none of the filters, or at least do not manually give integers as names.)

+The output can be used e.g. for analyzing the distribution of the scores or training a classifier for filtering.
+The JSON Lines data is easy to load as a [pandas](https://pandas.pydata.org/) DataFrame using the [`json_normalize`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.io.json.json_normalize.html) method.

 #### Training models

 ##### `train_ngram`